-You’ve decided to have your Central Florida wedding in September, thinking the weather will be a little more bearable then the heat of the summer.
-But unfortunately, there is a storm brewing in the Atlantic and now your perfect wedding day may be compromised.
+You’ve decided to have your Central Florida wedding in September, thinking the weather will be a little more bearable than the heat of the summer.
+But unfortunately, there is a storm brewing in the Atlantic and now there is a chance there will be a hurricane on your wedding day.
 So what to do?
-We asked several wedding vendors what advice they would give couples when there is the potential for a hurricane to impede on their wedding celebration.
+We asked several Orlando wedding vendors what advice they would give couples when there is the potential for a hurricane to impede on their wedding celebration.

 Reschedule for the Next Day or Two